 - Impact of project aims to bridge skills gaps for integration into the Turkish system.

 - Innovative ideas in person and virtual training programs.

 - Strengthens existing projects or provides support for organizations to pilot new initiatives.

-- Potential to support collaboration with other local and government stakeholders.
+- Potential to support collaboration with other academicians, and local and government stakeholders.

 HSP generally awards small grants of $5,000 – $10,000.
 Larger grants will be considered with a total amount requested per grant not to exceed $20,000.
 Programs that demonstrate impact may be considered for a larger scope of funding in the future.
 Applicants are encouraged to develop low cost, high impact proposals.

 Grantee recipients agree to provide the following to Health Security Partners: